arnavsirigere/Word-Puzzle-Discord-Bot/README.md

 A discord bot for random and fun word puzzles!

+## Adding the Bot to your own Server

+Add the bot to your own server [here](https://discord.com/api/oauth2/authorize?client_id=768401326333755404&permissions=76800&scope=bot)

 ## Commands

 `wp! points` - To view your overall stats and points